Legally Blonde

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This shows the protagonist's commitment to Elle arrives at Harvard Law School in full pink regalia with Bruiser, crossing into the new world.
 She actively chose to come here, packed up her California life, and committed to the challenge., moving from reaction to action.

 The Collapse moment at 70 minutes (73% through) represents the emotional nadir.
 Here, Professor Callahan makes a pass at Elle, suggesting she was selected for her looks, not her intelligence.
 When she refuses and leaves, Vivian and Warner witness it and Vivian assumes Elle slept her way onto the internship.
-Elle's integrity and self-worth die., indicates the protagonist at their lowest point.
+Elle's integrity and self-worth die., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 77 minutes initiates the final act resolution at 80% of the runtime.
 Brooke fires Callahan and asks Elle to represent her in court.
 Elle accepts, synthesizing her hard-won legal knowledge with her authentic self.
 She no longer needs to prove anything to Warner; she knows her own worth., demonstrating the transformation achieved throughout the journey.